ploomber/jupysql-plugin/README.md

 pip install -e "."
 # Link your development version of the extension with JupyterLab
 jupyter labextension develop . --overwrite

+# NOTE: the two previous commands will fail if there are missing dependencies

 # Rebuild extension Typescript source after making changes
 jlpm build
 ```